psychemedia/storytelling-notes/john_barleycorn.md

 O yes!
 O yes!
 O yes!
 If any man or woman in country, town, or city, have any suits or bills of indictment, against Sir John Barley-Corn, let them appear this day, and they shall either hear or be heard.

 Vulcan the Blacksmith appears, and gives in his Bill.
 Be it known to you all, Gentleman, that this Sir John Barley-Corn hath been a sore enemy to me and many of my fellows.
-For many a time, when I have been busie at my work, not thinking of any harm to any man, but having a fire-spark in my throat, I one time going over to the sign of the Cup and Can for one pennyworth of ale, there I found Sir John ; and thinking no hurt to any man, I civlly sat me down to spend my honset two-pence;
+For many a time, when I have been busie at my work, not thinking of any harm to any man, but having a fire-spark in my throat, I one time going over to the sign of the Cup and Can for one pennyworth of ale, there I found Sir John; and thinking no hurt to any man, I civlly sat me down to spend my honset two-pence;

 https://archive.org/details/bim_eighteenth-century_the-dying-groans-of-sir-_1790
 he dying groans of Sir John Barleycorn.
 Being his grievous complaints against the brewers of bad ale.
 To which is added, Donal Drouth's reply, with a large...
 1790